National Registration Center for Study Abroad

 Certificates

-All students receive from the school a certificate indicating a student's satisfactory progress and a description of each course completed.
+All students receive a certificate from the school indicating the student's satisfactory progress and a description of each course completed.

 Program Overview (PDF)